About

 1. Exercise

 I’ve always been pretty active, but when I was younger I somehow never really stuck with any particular sport for too long.
-To give you an idea, I’ve had a phase for: archery, badminton, Crossfit, golf, parkour, powerlifting, and skateboarding.
+To give you an idea, I’ve had a phase for: archery, badminton, CrossFit, golf, parkour, powerlifting, and skateboarding.
 I’m still interested in strength training, which I have been doing in some form for 10+ years, and badminton.
-I have limited means to engage with these in an organized format at the moment, so to fill the hole in my heart, I’ve been investing some time to figure out the perfect home gym setup that still fits inside my bedroom.
-I think I’ve been pretty successful with this, so maybe I’ll show it off in a post sometime.
+In my dream life I’d pick CrossFit and Badminton back up again, learn Judo and do maybe just a little Olympic Lifting!
+Wish me luck on ever having that much free time :)

 2. Technology

 I like GNU/Linux, and use it as my everyday operating system.
-At the moment, my laptop runs Debian with KDE.
+At the moment, my laptop runs Fedora Kinoite.
 I’ve also played around with operating systems on mobile devices, currently using GrapheneOS.
 I enjoy coding, and wish I could do it more!
 My favorite languages at the moment are Julia, R, and Python.
-As you can see, I’ve also taken an interest in web development.
-While Quarto admittedly makes this website pretty easy to create, I also use web development in my research to create experiments that run in a browser.
+As I hope you can see, I’ve also taken an interest in some basic web development.
+While Quarto admittedly makes this website pretty easy to create, I also use web development skills in my research to create experiments that run in a browser.
 I’m super interested in picking up creative coding and I am hoping to eventually generate some art that I can post on here! :)

 3. Languages